Protect the world’s peace. Donate to support Ukraine

 How many pages is The System: Who Rigged It, How We Fixed It and when was it published?

-The System: Who Rigged It, How We Fixed It is 224 pages long and was published on September 14, 2021.
-This makes it a concise read that effectively conveys its critical messages.
+The System: Who Rigged It, How We Fixed It comprises approximately 224 pages and was published on September 29, 2020.
+This concise format makes it accessible for readers looking to grasp its critical insights swiftly.